-- begin taking any other new medication (prescription or non-prescription), since several other medications can interact with bupropion - feel drowsy, dizzy or slowed down.
-Bupropion can make some individuals experience these temporary side effects.
-Bupropion may increase the effects of alcohol, resulting in more sedation or dizziness.
-If you feel this way, it is important to avoid operating heavy machinery or driving a car. - have a history of alcohol abuse or dependence, diabetes, eating disorder (e.g. anorexia or bulimia), heart disease, thyroid disease, kidney or liver disease or seizures

-- have any allergies or have experienced a reaction to a medication - have any changes in mood or thoughts of self harm - if you develop any new medical problem while you are taking bupropion - miss a period, become pregnant or are trying to become pregnant or are breast-feeding
+- begin taking any other new medication (prescription or non-prescription), since several other medications - can interact with duloxetine - feel drowsy, dizzy or slowed down.
+Duloxetine can make some individuals experience these temporary side effects.
+Duloxetine may increase the effects of alcohol, resulting in more sedation or dizziness. if you feel this way, it is important to avoid operating heavy machinery or driving a car. - have a history of diabetes, heart disease, thyroid disease, kidney or liver disease or seizures - have any allergies or have experienced a reaction to a medication - have any changes in mood or thoughts of self harm - if you develop any new medical problem while you are taking an SSRI - miss a period, become pregnant or are trying to become pregnant or are breast-feeding

-What special instructions should I follow while using bupropion?
+What special instructions should I follow while using duloxetine?

-- Keep all appointments with your doctor and the laboratory. - Do not allow anyone else to use your medication. - It is a good idea to have a visit or telephone call with your doctor within 1-2 weeks after you start taking bupropion, and then periodically after that to see how well the medication is working, how well you are tolerating the medication, and to discuss any problems you may have.
+- Keep all appointments with your doctor and the laboratory. - Do not allow anyone else to use your medication. - It is a good idea to have a visit or telephone call with your doctor within 1-2 weeks after you start taking duloxetine, and then periodically after that to see how well the medication is working, how well you are tolerating the medication, and to discuss any problems you may have.

-What should I do if I forget to take a dose of bupropion?
+What should I do if I forget to take a dose of duloxetine?